edgedb/easy-edgedb/chapter8/index.md

 ## Time to practice

-1. How would you select all the `Place` types and their names, plus the `door` property if it's a `Castle`?
+1. How would you select all the `Place` types and their names, plus the `doors` property if it's a `Castle`?

 2. How would you select `Place` types with `city_name` for `name` if it's a `City` and `country_name` for `name` if it's a `Country`?